edsoncezar16/edsoncezar16/README.md

 I'm Edson Cezar Moraes Nogueira, a  Data Engineer based in Belém, Pará, Brazil.

 My main educational credential is a Ph.D. in Physics from the Federal University of Pará.
+Currently, I am pursuing a Specialization in Data Engineering from PUC-Minas.

 My experience spans a range of technologies and platforms, with the strongest skills being: